 Not every driver caught speeding will be offered the chance to take a speed awareness course, partly because not all police forces subscribe to the programme.
-There is also a limit to how much you can break the speed limit by: if your speeding is excessive, you’ll be given penalty points and a fine, as well as a possible court appearance, without a choice.

-You can only attend a speed awareness course once every three years, which means that if you commit another speeding offence in that period you will receive a fine and points on your licence.
+You can only attend a speed awareness course once every three years, which means that if you commit another speeding offence in that period you will automatically receive a fine and points on your licence.

 Speed awareness course: how much does it cost?